JuroOravec/crawlee-one/README.md

     onAfterHandler: (ctx) => { /* ... */ },

     // If you run the crawler on Apify, or otherwise provide the crawler to others,
-    // tehn it's a good practice to validate their input.
+    // then it's a good practice to validate their input.
     validateInput: (input) => {
       const schema = Joi.object({ ... });
       Joi.assert(input, schema);